moment/momentjs.com/docs/moment/08-durations/11-subtract.md

 Mutates the original duration by subtracting time.

-The same keys and shorthands used in creating durations can be used as the second String argument here also.
+The same keys and shorthands used to create durations can be used here as the second argument.

 ```javascript
 var a = moment.duration(3, 'd');